NoahKa0/Radium-OS/README.md

-# MyOS
+# Radium OS

-A small kernel with networking and disk IO capabilities.
-This is a side project.
+I thought it would be a cool idea to build an OS, so i started this side project.
+My goal is to create a basic desktop OS that has a text editor, image viewer, and can download stuff.

+I will be a more active on this project in February, when i have more time.

 ## Getting Started

-It is best to always clean before building, this prevents weird bugs that arise from alreay existing object files.
+Feel free to contribute if you like.

 To cleanup execute the following command: make clean

-To build execute the following command: make export/mykernel.iso
+To build execute the following command: make export/radium.iso

 ### Prerequisites